15% OFF OR MORE WITH OFFER!

-Hide and seek is fun game, right?
+Hide and seek is a fun game, right?
 Not so fun when there’s a car involved.
 Not knowing what could be hiding in the area around your car is dangerous.
 That’s why it’s important to learn about Hidden Operating Space.
-Wait whaaa?
-Shhh.
-Calm yourself sweet child.
-We’ll explain.
 Driver safety is one of our top concerns in our driving courses, after all.

 Hidden Operating Space refers to the area around your car that’s impossible to see while you’re sitting in the driver’s seat.
 When you're taking your driving lessons, take a moment to recognize the spaces around your car that you don't have visual access to.
 Think of it as an invisible bubble engulfing your car.
 Like this:

 Hidden Operating Space can vary depending on the size of your car.
-A stretch limo has a biggggg operating space.
+A stretch limo has a bigoperating space.
 A smart car has a teensy tiny operating space.
 Managing space around your car is crucial for defensive driving and for safe driving when you're behind the wheel.

-- Children.
+Children.
 Please don’t hit the children.
 They lurk in the darkness, behind your parking spaces when you're out and about, in your nightmares.
 Nowhere is safe...
 Just kidding, kids are pretty cute.
-Which is why you need to be extra careful and keep an eye out for them.
+This is why you need to be extra careful and keep an eye out for them.

 That’s why it’s crucial to look around your car before you get in and start driving.
 You know ol’ Mittens likes to take his naps in the shade.